kyle9021/pcee_python_dockerfile_pcs_inspect/README.md

 * you will add the .env file to your .gitignore file
 * you understand how to harden this process if using for a production environment

-      * delete the .env file after building the docker container or `chmod 700 .env` and add file to .gitignore etc.
+     delete the .env file after building the docker container or `chmod 700 .env` and add file to .gitignore etc. ensure user password is set correctly
+     use vault to retrieve inject the access and secret key ensure you're not mounting this to the root file system of the host never check into a public image repo

 # Instructions